faberNovel/citadel-ruby-client/README.md

 # Citadel

-Citadel SDK is a gem to interact with Citadel infrastructure in your Ruby projects.
+Citadel Ruby client is a gem to interact with Citadel infrastructure in your Ruby projects.
 Citadel is a secured messaging app based on Matrix protocol.
 This gem enables you to connect to your account and publish messages, it can also create rooms or invite people in rooms.